electrumpayments/money-transfer-retailer-interface/src/docs/devguide/hugo/site/content/transaction-flows.md

 # Admin Operations

 Admin operations are always processed as request type messages, and should be considered complete only on receipt of a corresponding response (be it an approval or a decline).
-Admin operations have no financial impact and are not automatically retied if no response is received thus the downstream party should re-send the request until a response is received.
+Admin operations have no financial impact and are not automatically retried if no response is received thus the downstream party should re-send the request until a response is received.
 They are also not required to be followed by a financial transaction.

 ## Get Customer Info